 At least the mugger or rapist on the street isn’t pretending to be your partner.

 You need to set your niceness aside with Jerkface.
 It’s putting you in harm’s way.
 You need to put yourself and your well-being first, even if it is the first time in your life you have ever done this.
-If you need to get out, leave when they are at work.
+If you need to get out, leave when the narcissist is at work.

 Do not try to come to an agreement.
 Do not try to get them to understand your side.
 Those things will never, ever happen.